 Today’s Home Office stories include reports on the latest stabbing deaths.

-Today’s Home Office stories include on crime levels, fire budgets and landlords' concern for citizens' rights to rent.
+Today’s Home Office stories include further reports on hate crime and airport licensing.